 Vehicle condition and preparation

+7.3.1 Vehicle condition

+The vehicle, including the emission related components, shall be in good mechanical condition and shall have been run in and driven at least 3 000 km before the test.
+The mileage and the age of the vehicle used for RDE testing shall be recorded.

+All vehicles, and in particular OVC-HEVs vehicles may be tested in any selectable mode, including battery charge mode.
+In case a vehicle has a "race" mode, to be used only on test tracks, this mode shall not be used, as safety features might be disabled.

+Modifications that affect the vehicle aerodynamics are not permitted with the exception of the PEMS installation.
+The tyre types and pressure shall be according to the vehicle's manufacturer recommendations.
+The tyre pressure shall be checked prior to the pre-conditioning and adjusted to the recommended values if needed.
+[The tyre profile depth should be verified according to the recommendations of customer safety associations (e.g. ADAC), but should have at least 3mm of tread depth for summer tyres and 4 mm for winter tyres.]
+Driving the vehicle with snow chains is not permitted.

+Vehicles should not be tested with an empty battery .
+In case the vehicle has problems starting, the battery shall be replaced following the recommendations of the vehicle's manufacturer.

+The vehicle's test mass comprising of the driver, a witness of the test (if applicable), the test equipment, including the mounting and the power supply devices and any artificial payload shall be between the actual mass of the vehicle and the maximum allowable test mass of the vehicle at the beginning of the test.

+The test vehicles shall not be driven with the intention to generate a passed or failed test due to extreme driving that do not represent normal conditions of use.
+In case of need, verification of normal driving may be based on expert judgement made by or on behalf of the granting type approval authority through cross-correlation on several signals, which may include exhaust flow rate, exhaust temperature, CO2, O2 etc. in combination with vehicle speed, acceleration and GPS data and potentially further vehicle data parameters like engine speed, gear, accelerator pedal position etc.

+Included checklist (see page 24)

 8. LUBRICATING OIL, FUEL AND REAGENT

 8.1.
 The fuel, lubricant and reagent (if applicable) used for RDE testing shall be within the specifications issued by the manufacturer for vehicle operation by the customer.

 As a Contracting Party option, if the RDE results exceed the limits, the reference fuel defined in Annex 3 of GTR15 Regional Regulation may be used for second RDE test.
-In the case that an RDE result is repeated with reference fuel, the requirements of point 8.2 are not valid.
+In the case that an RDE result is repeated with reference fuel, the fuel sampling requirements of point 8.2 are not valid.

 8.2.
 In the case of an RDE test with a failed result, samples of liquid fuel, lubricant and reagent (if applicable) shall be taken and kept for at least 1 year under conditions guaranteeing the integrity of the sample.
 Once analysed to confirm they meet specifications issued by the manufacturer for vehicle operation by the customer, the samples can be discarded but the analysis shall be retained in the test report.